la2050/archive/_projects/2015/intersection-repair-using-art-to-create-safer-streets-and-stronger-communities.md

   common sense of ownership of and pride in their neighborhood.
 project_image: 'https://img.youtube.com/vi/KHtt2okRChU/hqdefault.jpg'
 project_video: 'https://www.youtube.com/embed/KHtt2okRChU'
-'In one to three sentences, please describe your proposal.': >- We want to create safer neighborhoods and stronger communities by giving locals the opportunity to use art to “repair” public intersections in their neighborhoods.
-A technique pioneered by the City Repair Project in Portland, intersection repair is a tested, cost-effective way to turn regular streets into places for people, making them safer and uniting neighbors through a common sense of ownership of and pride in their neighborhood.
 Where will you be working?:
   - Central LA
   - City of Los Angeles